Skip to content

 5) Practice Proofreading

 Let’s assume that your proofreading skills are much higher than they used to be.
-Do you think you should be looking for the first job that will allow you to make money from proofreading?
+Do you think you should be looking for freelance work that will allow you to make money from proofreading?

-If you do, I suggest taking a moment and think about something:
+If you do, I suggest taking a moment and thinking about something:

 By all means, the English language is constantly changing.
 As a result, you should be up to date with all recent changes.